 In a less-than-perfect world, God can do a lot with the imperfect-but-willing

-This August, I’ll begin my sixth year as a religious education teacher.
+I am about to begin my seventh year as a religious education teacher.
 Ora pro me.

 So far, I’ve taught second, third, fourth and sixth grades at two different parishes.
 I spend my summers reading articles about trends in religious education and asking other catechists for advice.
 Then, the school year begins, and I spend my Wednesday nights never doing quite as well as I’d hoped I would.

 I can safely say that I am the worst catechist at my parish.

 This isn’t false modesty.
 It’s just that the other catechists are great catechists.
 They’ve been at it for a long time, they know how to teach and reach kids, and they know their curricula inside and out.

 Meanwhile, I’m still struggling to balance book time and talk time, to keep order when the kids are hungry and hyper after a long school day, and to get the most important parts of the faith across without neglecting the nitty gritty, or the Bible.
 I noticed that many of the lapsed Catholics of my acquaintance accuse us of never reading the Bible in religion classes, so each year we work through a New Testament book, one chapter a week.
 I alternate Luke and Acts, because a lack of teachers means I often have the same kids two years running.

 Often, as a teacher, I am a mess.
 The kids are too, because with little reinforcement at home they have, over summer, all but forgotten everything beyond Jesus having died and risen, and I don’t know where to start.